Create and manage roles with Splunk Web

 Role names must use lowercase characters only.
 They cannot contain spaces, colons, or forward slashes.
 You cannot edit the names of existing roles.

 - Make adjustments to role settings by editing configurations in any of the tabs in this dialog box.
+See the following sections in this topic for more information about these configurations.

 - After you have made the configuration changes that you want, click Save to save the role.